Shifted moments of cubic and quartic Dirichlet $L$-functions: Introduction

 \section{Introduction}

-Character sums is a ubiquitous topic in analytic number theory, as their applications abound.
+The study of character sums is ubiquitous in analytic number theory, as their applications abound.
 A lot of knowledge has been gained on the moments of character sums.
 For example, A. J. Harper \cite{Harper23} showed that the low moments of zeta sums (and also character sums) have ``better than square-root cancellation".

 For high moments, M. Munsch \cite{Munsch17} showed that upper bounds for the shifted moments of the family of Dirichlet $L$-functions to a fixed modulus can be used to prove bounds for moments of character sums.
-In \cite{Szab}, B. Szab\'o strengthened the result of Munsch and establishd, under the generalized Riemann hypothesis (GRH), that for a large fixed modulus $q$, any positive integer $k$, real tuples ${\bf a} = (a_1, \ldots, a_k), {\bf t} = (t_1, \ldots, t_k)$ with $a_j \geq 0$ and $|t_j| \leq q^A$ for a fixed positive real number $A$,
+In \cite{Szab}, B. Szab\'o strengthened the result of Munsch and established, under the generalized Riemann hypothesis (GRH), that for a large fixed modulus $q$, any positive integer $k$, real tuples ${\bf a} = (a_1, \ldots, a_k), {\bf t} = (t_1, \ldots, t_k)$ with $a_j \geq 0$ and $|t_j| \leq q^A$ for a fixed positive real number $A$,

 Here $X_q^*$ denotes the set of primitive Dirichlet characters modulo $q$, $\varphi$ the Euler totient function and $\zeta(s)$ the Riemann zeta function.
 The authors \cite{G&Zhao24-11} obtained a partial companion lower bounds result, i.e. under GRH, one may replace $\ll_{\bf{t}}$ by $\gg_{\bf{t}}$ in \eqref{eqn:shiftedMoments} for $k=2$ and primes $q$.